zakhar1111/DB/README.md

 ## Repository Folders
 Stor - sources of web-application
-Packages - artifacts for building application with msbuild Vagrant - scripts that orchestrate the process of the deployment and configuration of a virtual machine машины windows 2016 server, SQL server, iis server, build sources.
+Packages - artifacts for building application with msbuild Vagrant - scripts that orchestrate the process of the deployment and configuration of a virtual machine (VM) windows 2016 server, SQL server, iis server, build sources.

 ## Quick start
 1. Download and unzip repository